Arizona Rules of Family Law Procedure

 Rule 3.
 Definitions

 (a) Guardian.
 A “guardian” is a person appointed under Titles 8 or 14 of the Arizona Revised Statutes.
 Guardian is defined in order to distinguish a guardian from a guardian ad litem or best interests attorney.

-2. In camera.
-If the court orders that a document be reviewed in camera, the party who possesses the document shall submit the document ex parte to the court.
-The court shall then privately review the document to determine whether it should be further disclosed under applicable law and rules.
+(b) In Camera Review.
+“In camera” means a judicial officer’s review of a document that occurs in chambers and not in open court.
+If the court orders that a document be reviewed in camera, the party who possesses the document must submit it directly to the judicial officer without disclosing it to the other party.
+The judicial officer must then privately review the document and determine whether it should be disclosed under the applicable law and rules.

-10. Title IV-D. Title IV-D means Title IV-D of the Social Security Act, 42 U.S.C.
-651 et seq.
-Title IV-D is administered in Arizona by the Division of Child Support Services (DCSS) of the Department of Economic Security.
+(f) Title IV-D. “Title IV-D” means Title IV-D of the Social Security Act, 42 U.S.C. §§ 651 et seq., which is administered in Arizona by the Division of Child Support Services (DCSS) of the Arizona Department of Economic Security.

 (g) Witness.
 A “witness” is a person whose testimony under oath or affirmation is offered as evidence for any purpose, whether by oral examination, deposition, or affidavit.